 University of Tulsa

-Founded in 1894, The University of Tulsa (TU) is a major private university ranked as the 13th best small university in the world by Times Higher Ed.
+Founded in 1894, The University of Tulsa (TU) is a major private university ranked in the top 60 as a best value university by U.S. News & World Report.
 TU offers undergraduate, graduate, and post-graduate programs in the Arts and Sciences, Business, Engineering, Natural Sciences, Health Sciences, and Law.
-As one of the world’s best small universities, Tulsa possesses some of the elements of a large research university, with more than 60 major fields of study and almost 1,000 course offerings each semester, while at the same time maintaining an average class size of only 21.
+As one of the world’s best small universities, Tulsa possesses some of the elements of a large research university, with more than 60 major fields of study and almost 1,000 course offerings each semester, while at the same time maintaining an average class size of only 20.
 At TU you’ll join an international community of more than 700 students from 69 countries, the tenth highest percentage of any national university in the United States.
 In its vibrant urban environment, The University of Tulsa offers a rich array of social, recreational and cultural activities, both on and off campus.

 Internationally recognized as one of the top petroleum engineering schools in the country, the School of Petroleum Engineering offers research opportunities with consortia and joint industry projects that are supported by some of the world’s top energy firms.